No Result

 Scientific research supports this idea:

-• Reduced stress: Reading just six minutes a day can lower stress levels by up to 68%.
+• Lowered stress: Just six minutes of reading a day can ease stress by up to 68%, helping you relax and recharge.

 When you approach your reading life with these therapeutic principles in mind, your bookshelf becomes a medicine cabinet for the soul.